 Why do they matter?

 Primitive reflexes come and go so quickly, you have to wonder what good it does to learn about them.
 They keep my baby going and then they’re gone.
 Right?
 Not quite.
 The absence of these reflexes or the presence of them after they should have gone dormant can be signs that something is amiss.
 Hence why development delays may be a problem.
 Doctors check newborns for the presence of these reflexes to make sure things are looking the way they should.
 But then we have to ask what about when these reflexes are present when they shouldn’t be?
 What happens to a machine, a computer, a person when they’re dealing with demands above what they’re built or programmed to handle?
 Overload.

-Simply put, when babies are born with certain reflexes, it’s natural, but if they don’t eventually grow out of them and move on to other developmental stages, it could mean developmental delays and learning challenges later down the road.
+Simply put, when babies are born with certain reflexes, it’s natural, but if they don’t eventually grow out of them and move on to other developmental stages, it could mean development delays and learning challenges later down the road.

 The presence of primitive reflexes when they should be dormant are at the very heart of what we work with at our center.
 If children still have these retained reflexes when they should have integrated after leaving the toddler phase, special exercises may be needed to help them integrate or other problems could pop up in their behavior or in the classroom.
 If your child’s primitive reflexes are retained, you may notice symptoms as simple as your child sitting in the W position, is considered a “toe walker,” startles at loud noises, can’t roll or crawl, wets the bed and many others.
 A wide range of issues arise in sensory processing and motor responsiveness when our brains are running outdated and overwhelmed security software.